 The FDA cleared the Prolift in May 2008.

 The case is In Re Ethicon Inc. Pelvic Repair System Product Liability Litigation, MDL No. 2327, U.S. District Court for the Southern District of West Virginia (Charleston).

-Pfizer Inc (PFE), based in New York, is the world’s biggest health-care company by sales.
+Pfizer Inc (PFE:US), based in New York, is the world’s biggest health-care company by sales.